-While the Company did not meet the fourth quarter total revenue performance threshold for 2022, the Compensation Committee believes that our executive compensation program supports our philosophy of attracting, retaining, motivating and rewarding a high-caliber executive team.
-Further, the design of the incentive programs emphasizes growth in both revenue and profitability and emphasizes alignment with long-term stockholder interests via stock options and restricted stock units.
+The Compensation Committee believes that our executive compensation program supports our philosophy of attracting, retaining, motivating and rewarding a highcaliber executive team.
+Further, the design of the incentive programs emphasizes growth and alignment with long-term stockholder interests via stock options and restricted stock units, including performance-based units.